mrseanryan/gpt-multi-atomic-agents/README.md

 [Agent: Relationship Creator] AddCreatureRelationship( from_name=sheep, to_name=grass, relationship_name=eats )
 ```

-Becuase the framework has a dynamic router, it can handle more complex 'composite' prompts, such as:
+Because the framework has a dynamic router, it can handle more complex 'composite' prompts, such as:

->> Add a cow that eats grass.
+> Add a cow that eats grass.
 Add a human - the cow feeds the human.
 Add and alien that eats the human.
 The human also eats cows.

 The router figures out which agents to use, what order to run them in, and what prompt to send to each agent.

+Finally, the framework combines the resulting function calls together and returns them to the client.

 ## Setup